![]() |

 Published by Pinay.com |

 yourself a 14-hour long nightmare.
 Oh, and the toddler belongs to you.
+As someone with family abroad, traveling with children is

-having to take out a bottle of Benadryl.
+a bottle of Benadryl.

-1. Prepare now
+1. Traveling with Toddlers Tip 1: Prepare now

 Not days before.
 Not even weeks before.
 I mean NOW before you’re